 by Mayor Tammy

-For those that know me well, the holidays are a very special time a year – especially Christmas.
-However, it all starts with Thanksgiving when families and friends come together to celebrate with one another.
-Whether you are gathering in Meridian or traveling to another location, I wanted to take a moment and encourage you and your family to consider the blessings we have as a community.
+For those who know me well, the holidays are a very special time of year.
+It all begins with Thanksgiving - when families and friends come together to celebrate with one another.
+Whether you are gathering in Meridian or traveling to another location, I wanted to take a moment to encourage you and your family to consider the plentiful blessings we have as a community.

-The blessings are plentiful - we live in a clean, safe community, with an expanding Parks system, neighbors that are willing to lend a helping hand, and our economy continues to grow with family wage jobs.
-While this isn’t true everywhere, it really sheds a light on our priorities as a community and is a reason why people choose to call Meridian home – though some days I want to keep it our little secret!
+We live in a clean, safe community, with an expanding Parks system, neighbors that are willing to lend a helping hand and work together, and our economy continues to thrive with more family wage job opportunities.
+While this isn’t true everywhere, it really sheds a light on why people choose to call Meridian home – though some days I want to keep it our little secret!

-As you sit down with your loved ones on Thanksgiving, I hope you will take a minute to keep in mind those who are working on Thanksgiving to keep our City safe.
-Our Police Department will be on the road and our Fire Department will be prepared to respond for any emergencies.
-Our Public Works staff will be keeping the operations going to keep water flowing to and from your homes.
+As you sit down with your loved ones on Thanksgiving, I hope you will take a minute to think of those who are working on Thanksgiving to keep our city safe.
+Our Police Department will be on patrol and our Fire Department will be prepared to respond to any emergencies.
+The Public Works staff will be working behind-the-scenes making sure we all have water flowing to and from our homes.
 And of course our partner agencies will be there if a need arises for an ambulance or if the roads need attention.
 Please also think of those that don’t have family in the area or might have lost a loved one this last year that might struggle during this first holiday season without them.

 08 March 2019